ewag/i2b2/README.md

 ## Adjust your .env
 The directory has a `.env` file which is used by docker to put environment variables into the containers.
 It also allows the `docker compose` process to use them which can aid deployments.
 The .env provided covers a range of variables i2b2 can use, most of which will not need changing.
 For setting up on a remote server, the relevant fields should be changed.

+## _Optional: Disable the api_
+If you do not intend to use it, you may disable the API by simply deleting the section from `docker-compose.yml`.
+The relevant section start with `i2b2-api:` and includes all sub-indented lines.
+If the api component is not available, the bootstrap for the web component will not attempt to proxy it.

 ## Deploy containers
 Once all the settings are done, you can deploy the containers to your system.
 This follows regular docker commands so no special setup should be needed.
 From the base directory of the project (where you have the `docker-compose.yml` file), run the following:
 ```sh
 docker compose up -d
 ```
+> _NOTE:_ Older versions of docker do not include `compose` as a sub-command, you may need to install docker-compose separately and use the hyphenated command `docker-compose` in place of `docker compose`

-After a short while, three containers should be running and a basic i2b2 installation available at the URL in the settings.
+After a short while, four(or three, without the api) containers should be running and a basic i2b2 installation available at the URL in the settings, by **default**: http://localhost/webclient.
 Demo data should be loaded if you set that option in `.env`

+# Post install
+Some changes cannot be reliably (or are not yet) integrated into the dockerization process, so should be done manually

 ## Change default passwords
 There are 2 default users: "i2b2" and "AGG_SERVICE_ACCOUNT"

 These both come with the default password "demouser".
 It important to change _both_ of these to reduce the risk of unwanted access.
 Unfortunately, the password hashing mechanism used by i2b2 is not directly re-producable in the bootstrap environment, meaning we can't (yet) set these automatically during first install, so they must be changed manually.

-Login as the "i2b2" user choosing project "administration" if needed (if you've added a demo project, you should have a choice).
+Login as the "i2b2" user choosing project "administration" (if an admin user has access to a project, they should have a choice directly after login).
 In the menu tree, navigate to "Manage Users -> i2b2 Admin" and use the form to change the password.
 Login again and do the same for user "AGG_SERVICE_ACCOUNT".

 An additional step is required for "AGG_SERVICE_ACCOUNT".
 For this, some command line and SQL familiarity is beneficial.
 * Connect to your host system (where you ran `docker compose ...`)